aradarbel10/aradarbel10.github.io/blog/binders-everywhere.md

 | Agda | `λx → e` | `f a` | `τ₁ → τ₂` |

 ## Capital lambdas & forall: from types to terms
 But what if we want our language to support *parametric polymorphism*?
 This is when a term can depend on a type.
-The running example is the identity function: which takes on *type parameter* and one *term parameter* of the type that was given to it, then returns the same term that it was given.
+The running example is the identity function: which takes one *type parameter* and one *term parameter* of the type that was given to it, then returns the same term that it was given.
 We can write this using our brand new capital lambda:
 $$id \;\;:=\;\;\Lambda \alpha.\lambda (x: \tau). x$$ Notice how the type of the parameter has to be given before the parameter itself.

 When we invoke this function then, we must *instantiate* the type parameter.
 The notation for this is a bit messy, but in type theory you'd often encounter the square-brackets one: $id\;[\mathtt{int}]\; 5$.
-Advise the table below for more ways to write it.
+In this case, the type is given on the term level, so instantiating the term $id\;[\sigma]$ will actually perform a substitution in the type of that term, $(\alpha\to\alpha)[\alpha:=\mathtt{int}] \longmapsto (\mathtt{int}\to\mathtt{int})$.

 The type of $\Lambda \alpha. e$ is written as $\forall\alpha. \tau$, where $\tau$ is the type of $e$ (which is allowed to use $\alpha$!).
 The way to think about $\Lambda$ is as a function that takes in a type and returns a term. $\forall$ is the type of such function, but unlike a regular function type ($\to$) we have to specify the name of the parameter *inside the type*, so it can be referred to in the rest of the type.
-This is conveyed perfectly in Styff's syntax, and even better in Agda.
+This is conveyed perfectly in Styff's syntax, and even better in Agda's type system.

 In languages based on HM, the syntax situation is very weird.
-Haskell and OCaml allow you to write $\forall$ explicitly, but they can insert it for you if you needed.
+Haskell and OCaml allow you to write $\forall$ explicitly, but they'd insert it for implicitly you if you needed.
 There is no way at all to explicitly specify a $\Lambda$.[^1]

 Similarly, those languages usually don't have the same syntactic sugar in `let`-bindings.
 This is actually one aspect where mainstream languages do a better job, here's how we can write the identity function in C#:
 ```cs